Agave Landscape and Ancient Industrial Facilities of Tequila (Mexico)

 The Antigua Naval Dockyard and Related Archaeological Sites consists of a group of Georgian Naval structures, set within a walled enclosure, built at a time when European nations were battling for supremacy of the seas to obtain control over the lucrative sugar-producing islands of the Eastern Caribbean.

 Aqueduct of Padre Tembleque Hydraulic System, World Heritage Site (Mexico)

 Thu, 12/20/2018 - 20:23

-This 16th-century aqueduct is located between the states of Mexico and Hidalgo.
-This heritage canal system encompasses a water catchment area, springs, canals, distribution tanks and arcaded aqueduct bridges.
-The site incorporates the highest single-level arcade ever built in an aqueduct.
+The Aqueduct of Padre Tembleque Hydraulic System encompasses a water catchment area, springs, canals, distribution tanks and arcaded aqueduct bridges.
+It incorporates the highest single-level arcade ever built in an aqueduct.